Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Results

 To generate the datasets for fine-tuning, we start by initializing configurations using Packmol \cite{martinez_packmol_2009}.
 Next, we sample 1 ns NPT MD simulations at 300K and 0 bar, starting from each configuration, composed of 0.5 ns of equilibration, and 0.5 ns of production.
 We then generate labels as potential energy, atomic forces, and stresses from DFT calculations using both PBE and PBE+U (full computational details are in Methods).

 For naive fine-tuning, shown in Figure~\ref{fig:results_approaches}a, we initialize five starting configurations, and sample using MD for 1 ns (0.5 ns equilibration, 0.5 ns production) for each configuration.
 We denote naively fine-tuned models as N-Xpts, where X denotes the number of data points used to fine-tune the model.
-The values of X are chosen to match the number of data points to the periodic fine-tuning workflow, yielding the following models: N-10pts, N-21pts, N-31pts, N-40pts, N-50pts.
+The values of X are chosen to match the number of data points to the \rep{iterative}{periodic} fine-tuning workflow, yielding the following models: N-10pts, N-21pts, N-31pts, N-40pts, N-50pts.

-For periodic fine-tuning, shown in Figure~\ref{fig:results_approaches}b, we initialize only one starting configuration and sample using MD for 1 ns (0.5 ns equilibration, 0.5 ns production), which is the same setup as for naive fine-tuning.
+For \rep{iterative}{periodic} fine-tuning, shown in Figure~\ref{fig:results_approaches}b, we initialize only one starting configuration and sample using MD for 1 ns (0.5 ns equilibration, 0.5 ns production), which is the same setup as for naive fine-tuning.
 However, we then fine-tune the universal potential on this data to generate FT1.
 For the next run, we take the last frame from FT1 as the starting configuration and sample using MD for 1 ns again (0.5 ns equilibration, 0.5 ns production), guided now by FT1.
 We repeat this process four more times, yielding models FT1 through FT5.
 The training dataset is cumulative across iterations; for example, the dataset used to fine-tune FT3 includes data generated with the universal potential, FT1, and FT2.
 The resulting models are denoted FT1, FT2, FT3, FT4, and FT5.
+Thus, we directly compare the workflows by the number of fine-tuning configurations, e.g., FT1 is compared to N-10pts, FT2 is compared to N-21pts, etc.

 To test each model's performance on a variety of configurations, we independently generate a test set.
-We first randomly sample structures using Packmol again and use \verb|MACE-MP-0b| to minimize the structures.
-Table~\ref{table:results_indTestSet} displays the model metrics as root-mean-squared errors (RMSEs) of potential energies, forces, and stresses when each model is evaluated on 22 independent test structures.
+We first \rep{generate}{randomly sample} structures using Packmol again and use \verb|MACE-MP-0b| to minimize the structures.
+Table~\ref{table:results_indTestSet} displays the model metrics (equations as root-mean-squared errors (RMSEs, computed by equations~\ref{eq:rmse_energy},~\ref{eq:rmse_force}, and~\ref{eq:rmse_stress}) of potential energies, forces, and stresses and relative force errors (normalized by the mean absolute value of forces, computed by equation~\ref{eq:relerror}), when each model is evaluated on 22 independent test structures.